Approximate complex amplitude encoding algorithm and its application to data classification problems

-First, we need to prepare a quantum state $\ket{\psi_{\mathrm{init}}}$ given in Eq.~(\ref{eq:initial_compact}) using ACAE.
-Since the dimension of the feature vector and the number of training data are $N=4$ and $M=8$, the number of required qubits are $n = \lceil \log(N)\rceil=2$ and $m = \lceil \log(M/2)\rceil=2$, respectively.
-The number of total qubits required for composing quantum circuit is $n+m+1=5$, which means that $\ket{\psi_{\mathrm{init}}}$ has $2^5=32$ amplitudes.
-We encoded the training data of the Iris setosa and Iris versicolor into the real and imaginary parts of the complex amplitude of the ancilla qubit state $\ket{0}$ by using the PQC $U(\boldsymbol{\theta})$.
-Also, we encode the test data into the complex amplitude of the ancilla qubit state $\ket{1}$.
-Figure~\ref{FIGURE-data} shows the data contents embedded in the quantum amplitude of each basis.
-We train the PQC $U(\boldsymbol{\theta})$ so that it approximately generates the quantum state (\ref{eq:initial_compact}).
-The specific data content to be embedded in each complex amplitude is shown in Fig.~\ref{FIGURE-data}.
-We use the 12-layers ansatz $U(\boldsymbol{\theta})$ illustrated in Fig.~\ref{FIGURE-pqc}.
-We randomly initialize all the direction of each rotating gate (i.e., $X, Y$, or $Z$) and $\theta_r$ at the beginning of each training.
+We encode the training data of the {$I.$ $setosa$} and {$I.$ $versicolor$} into the complex amplitude of the ancilla qubit state $\ket{0}$ by using the PQC $U(\boldsymbol{\theta})$.
+Also, we encode the test data into the amplitude of the ancilla qubit state $\ket{1}$ by using $U'(\boldsymbol{\theta'})$.
+We use the 5-qubit and 12-layer ansatz $U(\boldsymbol{\theta})$ illustrated in Fig.~\ref{FIGURE-pqc}.
+We randomly initialize all the directions of each rotating gate (i.e., $X, Y$, or $Z$) and $\theta_r$ at the beginning of each training.
 As the optimizer, Adam \cite{adam} is used.
 The number of iterations (i.e., the number of the updates of the parameters) is set to $400$ for training $U(\boldsymbol{\theta})$.
 For each iteration, 1000 classical snapshots are used to estimate the fidelity; that is, we set $N_\textrm{shot}=1000$ in Eq.~(\ref{eq:estimator}).
-The learning rate is 0.1 for the first $100$ iterations, 0.01 for the next 100 iterations, 0.005 for the next 100 iterations, and 0.001 for the last 100 iterations.
-In Fig.~\ref{FIGURE-fidelity_iris}, we show an example of the fidelity transition in the training process of $U(\boldsymbol{\theta})$.
+The learning rate is 0.1 for the first $100$ iterations, 0.01 for the next $100$ iterations, 0.005 for the next $100$ iterations, and 0.001 for the last $100$ iterations.
+In Fig.~\ref{FIGURE-fidelity_iris}, we show the change of fidelity in the training process of $U(\boldsymbol{\theta})$.
 At the end of the training, the fidelity reaches 0.994.

 As for the encoding process of test data, we use the 2-qubit and 2-layer ansatz $U'(\boldsymbol{\theta'})$ that consists of only $R_y$ gates and CNOT gates.
 The number of iterations and $N_\textrm{shot}$ are $100$ and $1000$, respectively.
 The learning rate is 0.1 for the first $50$ iterations and 0.01 for the next $50$.
 We found that, for each test datum, the fidelity reaches the value bigger than 0.999.
 It is notable that the number of layers of $U'(\boldsymbol{\theta'})$ and the number of iterations for training it are much smaller compared to the encoding process for training data.
 This means, once the training data are encoded, it is easy to change the test data.

-\fighalf{fig_fidelity_iris.pdf}{ An example of the transition of the fidelity between the target state and the model state in the training process of $U(\boldsymbol{\theta})$.
-Here, the target state is the state in which the exact data in Fig.~\ref{FIGURE-data} is encoded in the complex amplitudes, and the \textit{model state} is the state which is generated by the PQC $U(\boldsymbol{\theta})$.} {FIGURE-fidelity_iris}{width=240pt}
+\fighalf{fig_fidelity_iris.pdf}{ The change of the fidelity between the target state and the model state in the training process of $U(\boldsymbol{\theta})$.
+Here, the target state is {Eq.} (\ref{eq:encoding_only_training_data}), and the model state means the state that is actually generated by the PQC $U(\boldsymbol{\theta})$.} {FIGURE-fidelity_iris}{width=240pt}